Essex Property Trust, Inc. research snapshot

 Industry trend

-Multifamily REITs benefit from the long-term gap between household formation and constrained housing supply.
-For ESS, the key swing factor is whether AI and technology employment revive demand in Northern California and Seattle.
+Multifamily REITs benefit from the long-term gap between household formation and constrained housing supply, and West Coast apartment deliveries are expected to keep moderating into 2027.
+The key swing factor for ESS is whether AI and technology employment revive demand in Northern California and then spread to Seattle.

 Valuation and margin of safety

-At $298.32, ESS already prices in a meaningful recovery from 2025 lows.
-Margin of safety improves if the stock pulls back toward the 200-day average, if FFO growth accelerates, or if rates fall without weakening apartment demand.
+At $284.14, ESS trades near 17.6x forward Core FFO, which prices in a continued West Coast recovery after the 2025 lows.
+Margin of safety improves if the stock pulls back toward the 200-day average, if FFO growth accelerates beyond guidance, or if rates fall without weakening apartment demand.

 Source-backed data